 Finally, encourage good health practices among those around you.
 That means covering sneezes or coughs with your bent elbow, washing your hands thoroughly with warm water and soap often, and touching high-traffic areas less often when possible.

-We at Southland Organics are grateful for your continued support of our channel of resources for commercial and residential poultry farmers.
+At Southland Organics, we are grateful for your continued support of our channel of resources for commercial and residential poultry farmers.
 If you like our content, go ahead and subscribe to be notified of our biweekly videos.